 Conclusion

 The time after embryo transfer is the most crucial period of your IVF treatment.
-Maintain a healthy diet and try to improve your chances of pregnancy.
+Maintain a healthy diet and try to improve your chances of pregnancy by focusing on things that help to successful embryo transfer.

 You can discuss with your ivf doctor and understand what you can and cannot do during this period.
 Ensure you do everything you can to ensure a successful and healthy pregnancy.